Natural-Language-Interfaces-CG/charter/charter-nli.md

 # Natural Language Interfaces for the Web of Data (NLIWoD) Community Group Charter

-The **mission** of the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group</a> is to provide methods to analyze, model, unify and enhance natural language interfaces for the Web of Data.
-The core goal is to improve the reusability of systems and to increase their quality and performance.
-The group will develop diverse modules as well as an unified data vocabulary and ontology to foster a growing interface landscape.
+The **mission** of the <a href="https://www.w3.org/community/nli/">NLIWoD Community Group</a> is to provide standards to analyze, model, unify, test, benchmark and enhance natural language interfaces for the Web of Data.
+The core goal is to improve the reusability of systems and to increase as well as measure their quality and performance in an effective and efficient way.

+The group aims at developing modules, benchmarks and test standards as well as an unified data vocabulary and ontology to foster a growing interface landscape.
 This includes question answering, information retrieval, keyword search, answer verbalisation and so on.

 Furthermore, the NLIWoD CG will incubate a wide and collaborative environment for researchers, industrials and practitioners.
 We hope, that research as well as industry projects will support and benefit of this community group’s activity.

 [Join the NLIWoD Working Group.](https://www.w3.org/community/wp-login.php?redirect_to=%2Fcommunity%2Fnli%2Fjoin)